 In Australia the equity market weakness was led by materials stocks, with the resources sector falling 16% for the quarter.
 Slowing global demand, particularly continued softness in the economic data coming out of China, is seeing market concerns focus on the on-going over supply in some commodity markets.
 We have remained cautious on these sectors and hold an underweight exposure to resources.

-Banks were also in focus and were a significant drag on the market, with the bank sector returning -11.35% for the quarter.
-The focus was on capital requirements, as the management at both CBA and ANZ followed NAB to bolster their bank's capital position through substantial equity raisings.
+Banks were also in focus and were a significant drag on the market, with the Bank sector returning -11.35% for the quarter.
+The focus was on the need for banks to raise capital.